 After the first two months of the pandemic, one in seven people in Canada were food insecure, representing a 39 percent hike from previous levels, according to the nonprofit Community Food Centre Canada (CFCC).
-In Montreal, a city where upwards of 600,000 were already living in poverty and one-third were experiencing moderate to severe food insecurity, the strain is being acutely felt.
+In Montreal, a city where upwards of 600,000 were already living in poverty and one-third were experiencing moderate to severe food insecurity, the strain is acutely felt.

 Job losses and ongoing confinement measures have led requests for food aid to soar.
-The October shutdown, which brought restaurant, bars and other businesses to a close, further added to that strain.
+The October shutdown, which brought restaurants, bars and other businesses to a close, further added to that strain.
 According to Centraide, a foundation that provides financial assistance to community organizations, half of all calls to 211 (Montreal’s free social services helpline) during the pandemic relate to obtaining food.

 Until policies are redesigned to address entrenched inequities, the communities hit hardest will continue to feel the effects in kind.
-In this guide, Eater Montreal has collected resources for where to give, what to give, and how to volunteer across the city.
+In this guide, Eater Montreal has collected resources for where to give, what to offer, and how to volunteer across the city.
 Editors have done their best to vet the charities, but it’s important for people to make sure that they support organizations that align with their values and have a transparent, proven track record.